RichardKnop/example-api/docs/accounts.md

 To change a password use the same endpoint you use to update a user.
 Only `password` and `new_password` fields will be read from the request.
 No need to send the full user object.

-If a user has a password already, the `password` will be compared to the current user's password and error returned if they do not match.
+The `password` will be compared to the current user's password and error returned if they do not match - hence why users without password (registered via Facebook, for example) have to reset their passwords for the first time.

 User's password is set to the value of `new_password`.